 In 1995, all of that changed when the bank dropped ‘Savings & Loan’ from its name and officially became chartered as Huntington Federal Savings Bank.
 The bank’s services expanded at that time to include a broader range of deposit accounts, including checking accounts, as well as business services.

 In the 1950s, Huntington Federal was located at 422 10th Street.
 Throughout the decade the bank grew, and it was determined in 1959 that that customers needs could be better met with a different facility.
-As a result, the bank constructed a new building at 1049 Fifth Street.
+As a result, the bank constructed a new building at 1049 Fifth Avenue.
 It remains Huntington Federal’s headquarters still today.

 In addition to its main office, the bank serves the community with four additional branch locations across Cabell, Putnam and Wayne counties.
 Those locations include: